 If you see anybody acting suspiciously or damaging library property, please report the incident to a member of library staff immediately.

 UCL SSEES Library is open to all UCL students and staff who have a valid UCL ID card.

 Reference access for visitors

 Academic staff and research postgraduates from UK and overseas universities are entitled to free reference access to the Library, as are all current students from University of London institutions.
-Restrictions may apply during Term 3.
+Restrictions apply to undergraduates and taught postgraduates from LSE, City and SOAS during Term 3.